pareekshitreddy/Academic-Insight-Student-Performance-Forecast/README.md

 # Academic Insight: Student Performance Forecast

-The Academic Insight is an end-to-end machine learning application developed in Python.
+Academic Insight is an end-to-end machine learning application developed using Python and Flask.
 It predicts student performance based on various factors and incorporates essential features for efficient development and deployment.

 ## Features